How To Apply

 - Projects typically occur over summer break

 - It can be any duration that makes sense for your project

 - How much money you will need

 - Factor in cost of supplies, travel expenses, etc.

-If you want to flesh out your ideas, please contact Harpur Edge to schedule an appointment.
+If you want to flesh out your ideas, please schedule an appointment via Starfish.
 We can help!

 Complete the Harpur Fellows Application (Google form).
-The application requires uploading a 1,000-word essay describing the project to be pursued, the plan and timeline and an Excel spreadsheet containing proposed project budget.
+The application requires uploading a 1,000-word essay describing the project to be pursued, plan and timeline, Excel spreadsheet containing proposed project budget and resume.

 The following materials should be submitted via email to Wendy Neuberger OR mailed to: Wendy Neuberger, Harpur Edge, Binghamton University, PO Box 6000 Binghamton, NY 13902-6000

-One letter of reference from someone who can assess student's ability to complete the project successfully
+One letter of recommendation from someone who can assess student's ability to complete the project successfully.